Practical 3: RISC-V Coding and Procedures

 2. Assemble the code and set a breakpoint at address 0x00400004.
 This is the start of the program.
 Set another breakpoint at address 0x00400050.
 This is the end of your program (should be a jalr).

-4. Q Comment out slli x10, x7, 2 and rerun the program.
+4. (Q) Comment out slli x10, x7, 2 and re-assemble and run the program.
 What happens?
-Why?
+Compare the address table between the program with and without slli.
+Which is correct and why?

 5. Undo the changes made in Step 4.